theove46/Attendence-Calculator-Application/README.md

 # Attendance Calculator Application:
-It is a cross-platform application built with the Flutter framework.

 It was built in January 2023.
+● Developed UI with Flutter Framework, Dart Language and implemented responsiveness.
-It calculates class attendance by date.
+● This mobile application calculates class attendance by date.
-It will show Safe in a green circle if attendance is 80% or more.
-Otherwise, it will show a red circle.
+● After calculation shows green if attendance is 80% or more, otherwise, shows red.